dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

 Technology changes commodity markets and demand for resources.
 Those with broader portfolios can spead out their risk amoung more foreign direct investments, currency holdings and asset holdings.
-High utilization rates on capital available to investors could limit exposure to systemic problems in the currency markets.
+High leverage on capital available to investors could limit exposure to systemic problems in the currency markets.

 <a name="ten-major-factors" />